Time flies when you’re having fun.

 Most importantly, the first step in celebrating National Blood Donor Month is to find out if you’re eligible to donate.
-According to the American Red Cross, the eligibility requirements for donating include: (1) be of 17 years or older; (2) weigh at least 110 pounds; (3) be in good general health and feel well on the day of donation.
+According to the American Red Cross, the eligibility requirements for donating include: (1) be at least 16 years or older in most states; (2) weigh at least 110 pounds; (3) be in good general health and feel well on the day of donation.
 Depending on where you donate, eligibility requirements may fluctuate.
 When donating whole blood, donors can give every 56 days, or every eight weeks.
 If you choose to donate blood platelets, plasma or power red, eligibility requirements and donation frequency fluctuates as well.
 Check with your donation bank or a local blood drive to be certain of your eligibility and frequency requirements.

 2. Decide on a location.

 There are two main ways to donate blood: either through a local blood bank or a national supplier.
 National suppliers of blood, like the American Red Cross, collect blood from all across the country, then redistribute it to areas in need.
 According to their website, the Red Cross collects approximately 40% of the nation’s blood supply and distributes it to hospitals and transfusion centers across the United States.
 This means that if you donate blood in North Dakota, your contribution could go to help disaster relief efforts in Texas.